stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 ### Recap Quiz 1

-_An UML state transition diagram specifies:_
+_An UML state transition diagram specifies_:

 - The events that cause an object to move from one state to another
 - The effects of a state change

 ### Recap Quiz 2

-_Which of the following diagrams are UML structural diagrams?_
+_Which of the following diagrams are UML structural diagrams_?

 - Class diagram
 - Deployment diagram